dlandon/zoneminder.machine.learning/README.md

 Changes:

 2017-05-05
-- Perl scripts are no longer exposed at config/.
+- Perl scripts are no longer exposed at /config/.
 They change on each version and can't be persistent.
+- Add ssmtp package for email alerts.
+Ssmtp configuration files are at /config/Zoneminder/ssmtp/.

 2017-05-05
 - Initial release.